 Walking with Dinosaurs and its spin-offs lived on this trope.
 Many episodes ended with all or most of the animals being wiped out by a natural disaster.
 Sometimes this was justified (showing the last days of the dinosaurs, for instance), but other times, it was just a random forest fire.

 In spite of his Roaring Rampage of Revenge, Omar Little never gets the chance to kill Marlo Stanfield, nor does he make any significant impact on stopping the flow of Stanfield goods onto the Baltimore streets.
-He gets shot in the head by Kenard, a kid when he stops at a convenience store to buy a pack of smokes.
+He gets shot in the head by Kenard, a kid while he stopping at a convenience store to buy a pack of smokes.
 This was arguably deliberate on creator David Simon's part, as he wanted to show that being the most feared vigilante in the city doesn't mean much, and the character ultimately realizes how futile his struggle is in the scene prior to his death.
 When the show creator piles on the uselessness of the show's plot, he piles it on.

 Conversely, Omar's plotline also affects Marlo Stanfield's.
 After a season of learning how to be a better criminal and getting away from common-thug tactics, Marlo's operation is efficiently dismantled by the efforts of McNulty and Lester, who figure out his coded signals with The Greek's operation and arrest the majority of his organization.
 The charges don't stick on him, but Marlo is forced to become a legitimate businessman.
-However, he soon learns that he's trapped in his own personal hell, that he can never go back to the life he once wanted, and his name means absolutely nothing on the streets (evidenced by the two men discussing the growing legend of Omar's death and not knowing who Marlo is).
+However, he soon learns that he's trapped in his own personal hell, that he can never go back to the life he once wanted, and his name means absolutely nothing on the streets.
+(Evidenced by the two men discussing the growing legend of Omar's death and not knowing who Marlo is.)